Evokz/Evokz/README.md

 <p>
   Hi 👋, I'm Carlos!
 A passionate Cibersecurity student from Brazil.
   - 🌱 I’m currently studying Cibersecurity and Computer Science at Michigan, Stanford and IBM.
-  - 🔭 I am looking for job opportunity.
+  - 🔭 I am looking for a good job opportunity.
 My dream is to one day work with Cybersecurity and Machine Learning.
 </p>
 <!-- Dropdown -->
 <details>